roshnik1/snl-analytics/README.md

 - There is a clear upward trend in gender diversity, with the cast becoming more balanced in recent seasons.
 This shift aligns with broader societal pushes for more representation and diversity in media.
 - However, there remains room for improvement, particularly in ensuring equal opportunities for long-term cast tenures across genders.
 <img src="https://github.com/roshnik1/SNL-Analytics/blob/main/images/gender_ratio.png" alt="Dashboard" width="800" height="400"/>

+## Conclusion
+Overall, this analysis highlights the evolving nature of SNL’s cast in terms of tenure and gender representation.
+While certain long-tenured cast members have been pivotal to the show's success, the increasing representation of women in more recent decades suggests positive progress towards gender diversity.
+Further research could explore other factors like race, age, or background in shaping cast dynamics.